whiletruelearn/whiletruelearn.github.io/content/essays/patch-paradox.md

 This means `A` isn't just searching today's surface for today's known weaknesses.
 It's effectively searching today's surface for tomorrow's weaknesses too, weaknesses that don't have a name yet.
 Every piece of `S` that exists right now, even the parts that look completely clean under every scan available today, is a candidate for being reclassified as dangerous the moment new knowledge about attacks catches up to it.
 So the size of the system isn't just a bet on current risk, it's a standing bet on all future discoveries of risk, for as long as that code stays in production.

-# A Simple Ratio That Might Matter More Than We Think
+# A Simple Ratio To Think about.

 Here's a way to make this concrete.
 Every patch, on average, removes one known vulnerability.
 But it also has some chance of quietly introducing a new, unknown one, just by virtue of adding more surface area.